dmbarbour/wikilon/docs/AwelonLang.md

             becomes
         "using long-prefix as lp"(a2)d long-prefix-foo

-However, namespace declarations too easily become a form of boiler-plate.
-It's inefficient to specify them at the scope of an individual function's definition, and even for a small edit session.
-I believe it wiser to shift namespaces to the editor layer.
-A user could personalize namespaces as part of the user model, or switch between packages of namespaces based on choice or context.
-This also transitions naturally to DSL support packages - essentially, a namespace is a simplistic DSL view.

-If our editor is capable of color, we could use color to distinguish namespaces.
-For example, `html-div` and `math-div` might simply be written as `div` in distinct colors, with a namespace legend off to the side.
+However, I don't recommend this!
+Namespace declarations in code too easily become a form of boiler-plate (especially for one-liner functions).
+They also interact awkwardly with copy-paste.
+Further, namespaces fixated in code don't allow for much user customization.

+Instead, I propose to move namespaces to the editor layer: an editor can track a user's set of preferred nicknames together with other user-model data like a clipboard.
+Users can manage this set, perhaps switch between packages based on current project.
+It's up to each user and the editor's feature set.
+Further, it blends nicely into richer views - namespaces are essentially a very limited form of user-defined, pluggable view.

+*Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
+This would give us a more concise notation.

 ### Named Local Variables